 If you have found your organization hiring a lot of young talent, there’s a good chance those new hires are coming aboard with some financial challenges.
 The average new college graduate carries a student loan burden of almost $30,000.
 And with an average salary of just $35,000, many of your younger employees are likely struggling to stay afloat.
 Developing programs to help staff pay back student loans is a growing trend.
 If your company is in a position to do so, it could prove to be a huge selling point when you’re trying to recruit fresh talent.

-Want to Learn More About Improving Company Culture?
+Want More Ideas For Improving Company Culture?

 Wharton Online helps new and seasoned business professionals access flexible development opportunities.
 From leadership to marketing and beyond, you can create a program that meets your development needs with Wharton.